for every chapter

 HISTORY OF THE SITE:

 The Mother Colony House, the oldest remaining wood-framed building in Orange County, still stands as a symbol of Anaheim’s viticulture era.
-George Hansen, the superintendent of the Los Angeles Vineyard Society, who had the formidable task of creating a vineyard colony in a semi-arid region, built the house in 1857.
-Originally located at 235 N. Anaheim Blvd, the structure was saved from demolition by the Mother Colony Chapter of the Daughters of the American Revolution (DAR) and moved on October 10, 1928 from Anaheim Boulevard to its current location at 414 North West Street.
+George Hansen, superintendent of the Los Angeles Vineyard Society, built the house in 1857.
+Originally located at 235 N. Anaheim Blvd, the structure was saved from demolition by the Mother Colony Chapter of the Daughters of the American Revolution (DAR) and moved on October 10, 1928 from Anaheim Boulevard to its current location.
 The property was donated by the descendant of one of Anaheim’s pioneer families, Marie Horstmann Dwyer.
 On June 15, 1929 the Mother Colony House was officially dedicated as Orange County’s first historical museum and in 1935 the house was designated as California State Historical Landmark No. 201.
 In 1954 the City of Anaheim accepted the deed to the Mother Colony House from the DAR and the historic site has been administered under the Community Services Department.
-During the City’s centennial celebration in 1957, a time capsule was buried in the front yard of the Mother Colony House.
-On September 9, 2007 the centennial time capsule was opened by Mayor Pringle and the items revealed.

 On March 31, 2009 City Council designated the Moreton Bay Fig tree located at 400 N. West Street as the city’s first Landmark Tree.
 This historic tree was imported from Australia by Anaheim’s first nurseryman, Timothy Carroll, and planted by the Horstmann family prior to 1876.
 The tree was also the model for the Swiss Family Robinson Treehouse (now the Tarzan Treehouse) at Disneyland.